 Finding the Viševnik Trailhead at Rudno Polje

-For the next 30 minutes, you’ll be hiking parallel to, or directly on the grassy ski slope.
+For the next 30 minutes, you’ll be hiking parallel to, or directly on the grassy ski slope, grazed in summer.
 The trail weaves in and out of the forest.
-In Summer, cattle are grazing on the slope.

 Return by following the same route.